 Why Measuring Revenue as a Customer Success Metric Doesn't Work

-Using only revenue to measure customer success and growth means you can quickly hide the fact that you’re losing a lot of existing customers or not investing in generating new customers.
+Using only revenue to measure customer success and growth means you can quickly hide the fact that you’re losing many existing customers or not investing in generating new customers.
 Revenue can be manipulated by countless internal factors that make the numbers look good on paper, but cannot hide the fact that customer attrition is hurting growth.

 As a business owner or leader, you also know how expensive it is to get new customers.
 Customer acquisition costs (CAC) chip away at revenue – it’s more cost-effective to work on keeping the ones you have and turn them into advocates who refer others.
 Those pre-qualified referrals who buy from you reduce your CAC to nothing, boost customer loyalty, and increase revenue.
 They’re where true profitability lies.